 The Connected Health Platform Architecture and Design Blueprint was designed for architecting e-Health solutions for health information networks ranging from within health organisations to across multiple government agencies.

 - Flexible and scalable

-- Supportive of the full continuum of care to meet the needs of patients, health professionals, and organizations
+- Supportive of the full continuum of care to meet the needs of patients, health professionals, and organisations

-Many organizations work with Microsoft to deploy the Microsoft Connected Health Platform, which is based on the extensible and agile principles of the Microsoft Connected Health Framework and provides offerings for optimizing health ICT infrastructures.
+Many organisations work with Microsoft to deploy the Microsoft Connected Health Platform, which is based on the extensible and agile principles of the Microsoft Connected Health Framework and provides offerings for optimising health ICT infrastructures.